lupestro/fvtt-fudge/docs/segmented-resource-bar.md

 ### Edges
 The interception points needed for Fudge to implement this are relatively few:
-* The use of Foundry resource bars is configurable, so everything `fudge-rpg` does about the resource bars needs to honor where the user chose to ask to track the resource `wounds`.
+* The use of Foundry resource bars is configurable, so everything `fudge-rpg` does about the resource bars needs to honor where the user chose to ask to track the `wounds` resource.
 It could be above or below the icon - or neither - or both.
-* `fudge-rpg` will need to subclass the Foundry `Token` class so it can override `Token#drawBars()`, providing a custom implementation of the resource for wounds.
+* `fudge-rpg` will need to subclass the Foundry `Token` class.
+  * It will need to override `Token#drawBars()`, providing a custom implementation of the resource for wounds.
+By default, the token display doesn't show any bars right now.
+  * When the user selects resources to display in the token config, the individual values for the levels of wounds appear in the list that the user selects from.
+The number of boxes for each level don't form a maximum, either, making them pretty useless.
+We need to ensure the list shows the aggregate value `wounds` rather than the individual levels.
-* `fudge-rpg` will also need to subclass the Foundry `TokenHUD` to override the drawing of the HUD item associated with the resource for wounds.
+* `fudge-rpg` will also need to subclass the Foundry `TokenHUD`.
+  * This will give it the hooks to override the drawing of the HUD item associated with the resource for wounds.

 The rest of this is [TBD] until we've studied the interception areas.